Baseball Haiku: The Best Haiku Ever Written About The Gameedited by Cor van den Heuvel and Nanae Tamura

 Baseball and haiku were made for each other.
 The haiku seeks to connect man and nature and baseball parks are a kind of rus in urbe.
 Then, too, the haiku freezes a brief moment in time while at the same time casting it into eternity.

-the long fly ball to center field
+summer afternoon the long fly ball to center field takes its time

 A baseball game is a series of isolated, suspenseful moments of action, easily conveyed in language.
 No other game comes across so well on radio and lovers of baseball have spent summer evening after summer evening with ears bent towards the crackling wireless.

-thru the dark static
+summer night radio thru the dark static a Pedro fastball

 The haiku is rich in wistfulness and nostalgia, which are the prevailing notes of sports poetry, because sport (which, like sex, seems to banish death) is played in youth and its joys and sorrows are remembered in old age.
 Emotion recollected in resignation.
 So,

 puddlesin the batter’s box abandoned sandlot and box scores the taste of a breakfast sausage.